 The mechanism through which an individual renounces their permanent resident status is the IMM5782 – Application to Voluntarily Renounce Permanent Resident Status.

 Importantly, there is no legislative authority for immigration officers to consider the reason for the renunciation.

 Additional information on renouncing permanent resident status can be found in the powerpoint below.
-Please note that this powerpoint was created for internal use by CIC, and was obtained through an Access to Information Act request.
+Please note that this powerpoint was created for internal use by IRCC, and was obtained through an Access to Information Act request.
 Its reproduction has not occurred with the affiliation of the Government of Canada, and should not be viewed as legal advice.

 As the following internal IRCC communication indicates, people who wish to renounce their permanent residence should understand that there is no way to reinstate it.